mursya/bem-components/common.blocks/attach/attach.en.md

 A native control of file attaching.

-It is rendered by BEMHTML and BH template engines as a native control of file attaching with attributes: `<input class="file-name" type="file">`.
+It is rendered by BEMHTML and BH template engines as a native control of a file attaching with attributes: `<input class="file-name" type="file">`.

 ### __no-file